 Marion County is collaborating with the Oregon Department of Land Conservation and Development (DLCD) to update the Multi-Jurisdictional Hazard Plan to cover all hazards.

 The updates will ensure the county, cities, and special districts maintain eligibility to apply for disaster related grant funding through the Federal Emergency Management Agency (FEMA).
-The plan will be completed by August, 2022.

 Why engage in hazard mitigation planning?